Practice areas: Trusts & estates administration and litigation, conservatorships, guardianships, estate planning and family law crossover issues.

 Ms. Gordon is currently serving her second term as a Trustee on the Board of Trustees of the San Fernando Valley Bar Association.
 She served as Vice President of the University of Sothern California Gould School of Law’s Alumni Association Board (2017-2018) and as President of Jamaica Awareness Association of California, Inc. (2015-2016).
 She is also a member of the Women Lawyers Association of Los Angeles, for which she serves as a mentor, the Trusts & Estates Section of the Los Angeles County Bar Association, and the Black Women Lawyers Association of Los Angeles.

-Ms. Gordon I have been named in the 2019 Edition of Best Lawyers for Litigation: Trusts and Estate; and 2018 Lawyers of Distinction
+Ms. Gordon has been named in the 2019 Edition of Best Lawyers for Litigation: Trusts and Estate; and 2018 Lawyers of Distinction

 Assistant: Benjamin Levine, ext.
 199, firstname.lastname@example.org